5 years full-time (plus optional placement year)

 MPhys Project (60 credits)

 Our students widely acknowledge the MPhys project as one of the most satisfying and rewarding parts of the course.
 You'll undertake independent research to investigate a current problem in the field, or bring new perspectives to a familiar topic.
-You may need to design and code computer simulations to evaluate complex physical systems.
+You may need to design, build and evaluate equipment for a specific experimental purpose.

 Advanced and Further Quantum Mechanics will develop your knowledge of key topics to bridge the gap between earlier modules and conducting research.
 You'll look at subjects from the time-dependence of wavefunction in quantum mechanics to theories of angular momentum.
 (20 credits)